SolidTeknics Made In USA frying pan (2018).

 - Magnesium (Mn): 4,691 +/- 788 ppm

-Multiple XRF tests were done in different spots, and all were in similar range fas the above two sets of test results (although some readings were “Non-Detect” for Tin and Vanadium.)
+Multiple XRF tests were completed in different spots, and all were in similar ranges as the above two sets of test results (although some readings registered as “Non-Detect” for Tin and Vanadium).

 Please continue reading after the images.